-Sales to our oil and gas customers in the United States and Canada are sensitive to oil prices and natural gas prices in that region.
+Sales to our oil and gas customers in the United States and Canada are highly sensitive to oil prices and natural gas prices in that region.
 In the past few years, the drilling of productive shale gas and tight oil reserves, made possible by new drilling technology, has transformed drilling activity and oil and gas production in the United States.
-Following 25 years of declining production, U.S. crude oil production began to increase in 2009 and, in the past three years, has risen significantly, increasing 15% year on year in 2012, 15% in 2013 and 16% in 2014, reducing the need for imports.
+Following 25 years of declining production, U.S. crude oil production began to increase in 2009 and has risen significantly, from 5.6 million b/d in 2011 to 9.4 million b/d in 2015.
 Production of natural gas liquids, or NGLs, has also increased significantly in the past few years in North America.
-In the United States, natural gas production has increased over the past five years, despite a reduction in gas-directed drilling activity, resulting in a reduction in net imports of natural gas into the United States and prices maintaining levels significantly below natural gas prices in Asia and Europe.
+This rapid increase in production, however, has contributed to an excess of supply in the global oil market and a consequent collapse in the price of oil, as other producers, notably Saudi Arabia, are unwilling to adjust their production levels to balance the market.
+Natural gas production has also increased in the United States over the past five years, despite a reduction in gas-directed drilling activity, resulting in a reduction in net imports of natural gas into the United States and prices maintaining levels significantly below natural gas prices in Asia and Europe.
 In Canada, there has been a similar shift towards drilling of shale gas and tight oil reserves in addition to the development of thermal projects to extract and process extra-heavy oil from Canada's oil sands reserves.
+The drop in oil prices, however, since the second half of 2014 has led to a drastic reduction in drilling activity throughout North America and the postponement and, in some cases, cancellation of projects requiring long lead times and heavy upfront investment commitments, such as thermal projects in Canada.